What Splunk software logs about itself

 - The change is immediate and dynamic.

-- The change is not persistent; it goes away when Splunk is restarted.
+- The change is not persistent; it goes away when the Splunk platform is restarted.

-Manager > System settings > System logging is meant only for dynamic and temporary changes to Splunk log files.
+Settings > Server settings > Server logging is meant only for dynamic and temporary changes to Splunk log files.
 For permanent changes, use